zoonooz/zoonooz.github.io/_posts/blog/2015-02-14-howto-make-polygon-image-mask.md

 var endAngle = radianDelta - (radian / 2)
 ```

-And when we use `addArcWithCenter()` again, it will automatically draw a line if current point is not in the curve of control point, so we do not need to draw straight line.
+Remove `path.addLineToPoint(point)` we will use `addArcWithCenter()` again.
+It will automatically draw a line if current point is not in the curve of control point, so we do not need to draw straight line.

 ```swift
 path.addArcWithCenter(controlPoint,